thirteen lessons of rule in rhyme.

 - "Freaky Friday" Flip: Bloth switches bodies with Ren (and Konk with Niddler) thanks to a powder by Morpho.
 It has to be noted, however, that their voices stay the same — so the audience has Ren bellowing Curse my eyes! through the entire episode.

 - Gold Makes Everything Shiny: Several outfits have gold decorations.

-- Half-Human Hybrid: Morpho is half human, half sea creature.
+- Half-Human Hybrid: Morpho is half human and half sea creature.

 - I Have You Now, My Pretty: The ghost pirate captain captures Ioz for this purpose, stressing her appreciation for his looks several times and going so far as to say that while being a ghost may be unpleasant, the sex will make it better.